wazuh/wazuh-documentation/source/user-manual/manager/manual_backup_restore.rst

 ===========================

 Wazuh by default performs automatic backups of the **global.db** database.
 These snapshots may be useful to recover critical information.
-Wazuh-DB will restore the last backup available in case of an upgrade failure, but if this process also fails, the restore must be done manually.
+Wazuh-DB will restore the last backup available in case of failure during the upgrade.
+If this process also fails, the restoration must be done manually.

 Manual restore process
 ----------------------